 Maintain accurate listings

 With everything that’s changed since the onset of COVID-19, customers may not know whether you’re currently open for business.
-To make sure they have accurate information, take time to update your business listing sites like Google My Business, Yelp and Facebook so that customers know where they can find you and how they get in contact with you.
+To make sure they have accurate information, take time to update your business listing sites like Google My Business, and Facebook so that customers know where they can find you and how they get in contact with you.

 Having consistent business listings across the Internet can also help you rank higher in search results.
 A study by Moz found that these types of “citation” factors are the fifth-most important factor determining your search results.